SOUTH HOPKINS FORESTRY MULCHING

 What properties fit best here?

-Dry rural acreage, pasture edges, field corners, fence rows, gates, marked trails, and upland brush patches are the best fits.
+Rural acreage, pasture edges, field corners, fence rows, gates, marked trails, and upland brush patches are the best candidates.

 Can you clear senderos or access lanes?

-Yes, when the route is marked, dry, and machine-accessible, and when the project has enough scope for professional equipment.
+Yes, when the route is marked, reachable by equipment, and when the project has enough work to make bringing the machine worthwhile.

 Can you work near Lake Fork?